Both the input and output of a command can be redirected:

 Process substitution is supported on systems that support named pipes (FIFOs) or the /dev/fd method of naming open files.
 It takes the form of

-form is used, writing to the file will provide input for list.
-If the
+>(list)form is used, writing to the file will provide input for list.

-<(list) form is used, the file passed as an argument should be read to obtain the output of list.
-Note that no space may
+<(list)form is used, the file passed as an argument should be read to obtain the output of list.

-> and the left parenthesis, otherwise the construct would be interpreted as a redirection.
+>and the opening parenthesis, otherwise the construct would be interpreted as a redirection.

 When available, process substitution is performed simultaneously with parameter and variable expansion, command substitution, and arithmetic expansion.